-The uninterruptible power supply provides the SAN Volume Controller with a secondary power source to be used if you lose power from your primary power source due to power failures, power sags, power surges, or line noise.
-If a power outage occurs, the uninterruptible power supply will maintain power long enough to save any configuration and cache data contained in the dynamic random access memory (DRAM).
-The data will be saved to the SAN Volume Controller internal disk
+The uninterruptible power supply (UPS) provides the SAN Volume Controller with a secondary power source to be used if you lose power from your primary power source due to power failures, power sags, power surges, or line noise.
+Two types of UPS units can be used with the SAN Volume Controller: the UPS 5115 and the UPS 5125.

+If a power outage occurs, the UPS maintains power long enough to save any configuration and cache data contained in the dynamic random access memory (DRAM).
+The data is saved to the SAN Volume Controller internal disk.
+Figure 5 and Figure 6 provide illustrations of the two types of UPS units.

 Figure 5.
-Uninterruptible power supply
+Uninterruptible power supply 5125